Parasoft

-Parasoft (officially Parasoft Corporation) is an independent software vendor specializing in automated software testing and application security with headquarters in Monrovia, California.
-It was founded in 1987 by four graduates of the California Institute of Technology who planned to commercialize the parallel computing software tools they had been working on for the Caltech Cosmic Cube, which was the first working hypercube computer built.
+Parasoft Corporation is an independent software vendor that develops automated software testing and application security tools, with headquarters in Monrovia, California.
+It was founded in 1987 by four graduates of the California Institute of Technology who intended to commercialize parallel computing software tools developed for the Caltech Cosmic Cube project.
+The Cosmic Cube was the first operational hypercube computer.

-During the 90's, Parasoft leveraged technology in their parallel software toolkit to create software test automation tools for traditional software development as well as parallel.
-Starting with runtime error detection for C and C++ with their Insure++ product, they also added capabilities for static code analysis, unit testing, and ultimately expanded to include application security, functional testing, and service virtualization.
+During the 1990s, Parasoft transitioned its parallel software technology into automated testing tools for both traditional and parallel software development.
+Beginning with runtime error detection for C and C++ via its Insure++ product, the company expanded its suite to include static code analysis, unit testing, application security, functional testing, and service virtualization.

 Technologies

-Parasoft develops automated defect prevention technologies that support the Automated Defect Prevention methodology developed by Adam Kolawa.
-These technologies automate a number of defect prevention practices for Java, C and C++, and .NET.
-The static code analysis practice identifies coding issues that lead to security, reliability, performance, and maintainability issues later on.
-In 1996, Parasoft submitted a patent application for their rule-based static code analysis.
-Since then, the original static analysis technology has been extended to include security static analysis, data flow analysis, and software metrics.
-In 1996, Parasoft submitted patent applications for technology that automatically generates unit test cases.
-Since then, the original unit testing technology has been extended to include code coverage analysis, regression testing, and traceability.
-The peer code review practice involves manually inspecting source code to examine algorithms, review design, and search for subtle errors that automated tools cannot detect.
-Although the peer inspection itself cannot be automated, peer code reviews preparation, notification, and tracking can be automated.
+Parasoft develops defect prevention software that automates coding practices for Java, C, C++, and .NET.
+The static code analysis functionality checks code for compliance, security vulnerabilities, performance issues, and maintainability.
+In 1996, Parasoft filed a patent application for rule-based static code analysis.
+This technology was subsequently expanded to incorporate security static analysis, data flow analysis, and software metrics.

+The company also patented an automated unit test case generation system in 1996.
+This technology has since been integrated with code coverage analysis, regression testing, and traceability tracking.
+For peer code reviews, the platform automates the preparation, notification, and tracking stages, while the source code inspection itself remains manual.

-For cloud, SOA, APIs, and enterprise IT environments, Parasoft technologies automate practices such as API testing, integration testing, system testing, load testing, and penetration testing.
-Parasoft's service and SOA quality technology was first developed in 2002.
+For cloud, service-oriented architecture (SOA), APIs, and enterprise computing environments, Parasoft provides tools to automate API testing, integration testing, system testing, load testing, and penetration testing.
+The company's first web services and SOA testing tools were introduced in 2002.

-Parasoft also develops memory error detection technology that finds run-time errors in C and C++ programs.
+Additionally, Parasoft produces memory error detection software to locate runtime errors within C and C++ programs.
+In 2025, the company integrated an artificial intelligence assistant into its C/C++test environment.

-Patents were submitted for this technology in 1995 and 1996.

-For service virtualization, Parasoft technologies are used to automatically capture and emulate dependent system behavior of mainframes, third-party components, or any system component that is unavailable or difficult to access for development and testing purposes.

-Parasoft's various technologies are used for demonstrating industry or regulatory compliance and adopting Agile software development, DevOps, Continuous delivery, Continuous testing, and Test automation.
+For service virtualization, the technology simulates dependent system behaviors, such as mainframes or third-party components, when those assets are unavailable for development or staging purposes.
+These tools are utilized by organizations to track regulatory compliance and establish automated workflows within Agile, DevOps, continuous delivery, and continuous testing frameworks.